 Plastic parts are generally produced by injecting polymer into a steel mold that has the shape of the product cut into it.
 Once the polymer has cooled, the plastic part takes on the permanent shape of the mold.
 These steel mold tools would be your NRE costs for this part of the project.

-The costs would normally be spread over a period of time while the tools are being manufactured, generally the payment structure would be first payment with purchase order, then a second payment when the tool is ready for initial trials and a final payment when you sign off the tool fit for production.
+The costs would normally be spread over a period of time while the tools are being manufactured, generally, the payment structure would be first payment with a purchase order, then a second payment when the tool is ready for initial trials and a final payment when you sign off the tool fit for production.

 Cost of tooling: $50,000, to be paid as per below schedule.

 Note: percentages may differ between suppliers; always check the payment terms with your supplier before you start working with them!